 The Auto Field Tool: a tool so easy you don’t have to do anything – just put it on your canvas and viola.
 Automatically optimized data types.
 If you’re running into data type related issues and errors in your workflows, or just looking to add some speed or reduce the occupied disk space your data is hoarding – look no further than the Preparation Tool Category’s Auto Field Tool, which reads through all the records of an input and sets the field type to the smallest possible size relative to the data contained within the column.
 Use it to:

-Before joins to get join field to the same data type (attached in the v10.6 Auto Field.yxzp):
+Before joins to get join field to the same data type (example attached in Auto Field.yxzp):

 "String Fields can only be joined to other string fields."